darsa-group/darsa-group.github.io/content/home/banner.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "JOIN THE TEAM"
+title = "JOIN THE GROUP"
 subtitle = "Open PhD position!"

 [design]